Azure/azure-orbital-integration/central-logging/README.md

   * NAME_PREFIX: Used as a prefix pattern for generating resource group and resources.
 Something short simple and descriptive is ideal.
   * LOCATION: The location where the resources will be deployed.
   * TCP_TO_BLOB_RG: The resource group name of the tcp-to-blob component.
-  * TCP_TO_BLOB_LAW_NAME: The Log Analytics Workload name that is deployed to the TCP_TO_BLOB_RG.
+  * TCP_TO_BLOB_LAW_NAME: The Log Analytics Workspace name that is deployed to the TCP_TO_BLOB_RG.
   * AQUA_RG: The resource group name of the processor component.
-  * AZUA_LAW_NAME: The Log Analytics Workload name that is deployed to the AQUA_RG.
+  * AQUA_LAW_NAME: The Log Analytics Workspace name that is deployed to the AQUA_RG.

 ## Deploy
 requires: Unix-like environment or Mac
 1. Ensure [logged in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) to Azure CLI and default subscription is set.
    1. `az login` (see [docs](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli))
    2. `az account set -s "${SUBSCRIPTION_ID}"` (see [docs](https://docs.microsoft.com/en-us/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription))
-2. Ensure docker is running.
-3. Change directory `cd central-logging`
+2. Change directory `cd central-logging`
-4. Source your environment file `. ./.env/env-sample.sh`
+3. Source your environment file `. ./.env/env-sample.sh`
-5. Run deploy `./deploy/deploy.sh`
+4. Run deploy `./deploy/deploy.sh`

 ## Validate
 Once the deployment is complete, it could take some time for the logs to start showing up in Azure Data Explorer.
 The initial logs could take up to 30 minutes and once flowing, log latency will be 5 - 10 minutes.